tldr-pages/tldr/pages/common/ghost.md

 `ghost restart`

-- Check the system for any potential hiccups when installing or updating Ghost:
+- Check the system for any potential hiccups while installing or updating Ghost:

 `ghost doctor`